section-engineering-education/engineering-education/articles/how-to-use-kanban-to-manage-your-next-project/index.md

 #### Commitment point and delivery point

 The commitment point is when team members pull a task from the backlog or the customer requests and commit to working on it.
-The delivery point is the end of Kanban workflow, and the product is delivered to the customer.
+The delivery point is the end of the Kanban workflow, and the product is delivered to the customer.
 The duration between the commitment point and the delivery point is called lead time.

 #### Swimlanes

-Swin lanes are horizontal lines on a Kanban board.
+Swimlanes are horizontal lines on a Kanban board.
 They are used to visually separate different tasks on the same Kanban board.
 They help organize similar tasks together.
-For example, in software development, tasks that involve fixing some bugs can be put in the same swim lane.
+For example, in software development, tasks that involve fixing some bugs can be put in the same swimlane.

 ### Benefits of Kanban

 There are numerous advantages of using Kanban to manage your project, including:
-- Planning flexibility: With no fixed roles and processes, Kanban is flexible to adopt market changes.
+- **Planning flexibility:** With no fixed roles and processes, Kanban is flexible to adopt market changes.
-- Incremental delivery: The product is delivered to the end-users incrementally.
+- **Incremental delivery:** The product is delivered to the end-users incrementally.
 This makes it possible to collect feedback and make adjustments.
-- Improved efficiency: Visualizing work makes it easy to identify bottlenecks.
+- **Improved efficiency:** Visualizing work makes it easy to identify bottlenecks.
 Once the bottlenecks are removed, the process becomes more efficient.
-- Increased productivity in the team.
-Kanban focuses on finishing work rather than starting work.
+- **Increased productivity in the team:** Kanban focuses on finishing work rather than starting work.
-- Reduction of wasted time and resources.
+- **Reduction of wasted time and resources:** Kanban reduces the number of meetings by the development, thus saving time.

 ### Kanban software tools